conjurer-rich/user-needs-mapping/_pages/quick-start-guide.md

 2. **Showtime Schedules**: Details about times and locations.
 3. **Filtering & Sorting**: Tools to help users narrow their search.
 4. **Trailers & Reviews**: Content that helps users decide if the movie is worth watching.
+5. **Recommendations engine**: A system to provide recommendations based upon the user's view habits
+6. **CMS**: A content management system providing ways to easily manage content

 ---